2/6/2026

 Co-Chief Executive Officer

-Thank you.
 Yeah, Pablo, thank you.
 Yeah, the joint venture was created almost two years ago, actually 21 months ago.
-And very rapidly, we got on this mission of developing age-gated technology using the IP of our other joint venture partner, a company called Verify.
-So far, a few key things I want to highlight.
+And very rapidly, we got on this mission for developing age-gated technology using the IP of our other joint venture partner, a company called Verify.
+So, so far, As, you know, a few key things I want to highlight.
 Number one, in November 2024, we had a meeting with the FDA.
-And through that conversation, of course, with the suggestion and the guidance of FDA, we worked on the so-called component PMPA.
+And through that conversation, of course, with the suggestion, the guidance of FDA, we worked on the so-called component PMPA.
 And we did that work early last year, and we turned in the component PMTA in May last year.
-And of course, as you have heard recently, especially in early November, the acting director of Center for Tobacco Products made a opening remark at the Food and Drug Law Institute Institute conference that FDA clearly understood consumers wanted demand flavored e-cigarette.
-However, so far there was no way of authorizing flavored market without some sort of a safety mechanism.
-So, hence, the very concept of age-gating being the solution right now.
-So, FDA, I think, is certainly embracing that.
-By all indications, they are going to review PMTAs, whether with the products or, in our case, the component or solution PMTA, in short order. we strongly believe with our technology advantage, we'll get a fresh shake out of this review process.
+And, of course, as you have heard recently, especially in early November, the acting director of Center for Tobacco Products made an opening remark at the Food and Drug Law Institute's Institute conference that FDA clearly understood consumers wanted demand flavored e-cigarette.
+However, so far, there was no way of authorizing flavored market without some sort of safety mechanism.
+So hence, the very concept of age-gating being the solution right now.
+So FDA, I think, is certainly embracing that.
+By all indications, they are going to review PMPAs, whether with the products or, in our case, the component or solution PMPA in short order. we strongly believe with our technology advantage we'll get a fresh shake out of this review process.
 So we are really optimistic about the potential, especially as I indicated in the last year and more importantly in the last three months, activities involving discussions about our technology has really intensified.
 So to answer the second half of your question, right now the joint venture is operating on the technical, engineering, IT, and business development contributions from the three joint venture partners.
-And iSPIRE is providing the financial funding for the day-to-day operations there.
-With Charlie's development and potentially a few other key significant developments materialized in the coming month, Pablo, I strongly believe, on one hand, we'll get strong interest from investors overall.
-On the other hand, we will be at a point where we could use some additional working capital to really blow this thing up on a global stage.
+And I aspire to providing the financial funding for the day-to-day operations there.
+With the Charlie's development and potentially a few other key significant developments materialized in the coming month, Pablo, I strongly believe on one hand we'll get strong interest from investors overall. we will be at a point where we could use some additional working capital to really blow this thing up on a global stage.
 As we all know, regulatory change requires a lot of efforts and resources.
 We are on a mission to fundamentally transform how age gating can be used worldwide to protect consumers, both youth and adults. because of the dangerous nature of the illicit market.
-So, Pablo, I hope I answered your question.
+So, Pablo, I hope I'm not answering your question.

 speaker